 Steam vents / fumaroles

 Even from the parking lot of Hverir, you hear a loud hissing noise accompanied by the fierce smell of fumarole gas.
-These are fumaroles, or more commonly known as natural steam vents are Hverir has two very fine specimens.
+These are fumaroles, or more commonly known as natural steam vents, and Hverir has two very fine specimens.

 The got the feeling of being artificial, yet they are not.
 The steam has a sulfurous stench, an indicator of hydrogen sulfide within the gas.
 Fear not, the concentration is not very high, so it’s not dangerous, but obviously, you do have to be careful with the sheer heat of the vapors.